DIYbiosphere/sphere/docs/introduction/getting-started.md

 ## Contributing to the Database
 The **only requirement** you need to contribute is a GitHub account ([sign up][gh_sign]).
 If you are new to GitHub check the [ELI5 guide][eli5] (Explain like I'm 5), made especially for the utterly confused. :smile:

-{% include warning.html title="By contributing you agree to:" text="Abide by our [Code of Conduct][coc], and consent to our [Copyright terms][license]" %}
+{% include warning.html title="By contributing you agree to:" text="Abide by our [Code of Conduct][coc], and consent to our [Contributor Terms][contributor-terms]" %}

 Contribute to the database by [adding][add] a new entry, or [editing/updating][edit] an existing one.
 Follow our tutorials!
 The steps differ depending on your [access level][permissions].

 ## Contributing to the Development
-The development of the project is organized through GitHub's [Issues][gh_issues], Sort through the labels to find something that interests you.
+The development of the project is organized through GitHub's [Issues][gh_issues].
+Sort through the labels to find something that interests you.
 To contribute you can:

   - **Submit a new issue**: with your [complaint][s_bug], [question][s_question], [idea][s_suggestion] and wait for feedback and support from the [development community][community].
   - **Comment, answer, and vote**: search our issues and see if you can help out by moving our issues along: answer a [question][gh_question], :+1: [vote][voting] on a [feature][gh_feature] or [enhancement][gh_enhancement], participate in [feedback][gh_feedback], assist in [resolving][gh_resolution] issues!